Jack-Emerald/BlackMyth-Unified_Mind/docs/proposal.md

 ## Summary of the Project
 Our goal is to create an AI agent that can defeat the bosses in a video game called Black Myth: Wukong, which is a Chinese Action RPG.

-Currently, we consider the input for our AI is the screen capturing during the game, including then boss and player HP bars, and the output should be a model that is able to take actions to beat the bosses based on the in game screen capturings.
+Currently, we consider the input for our AI is the screen capturing during the game, including then boss and player HP bars, and the output should be a model that is able to take actions to beat the bosses based on the in game screen capturing.

 The application of this project includes making reliable AI agent that may help the user to choose the best strategy for defeating the boss in an Action RPG.